-OEMS also finds that you made efforts to avoid having OEMS detect your lack of a valid CPR certification and 24 elective continuing education credit hours by refusing to respond to or work with OEMS, despite attempts by the investigators to gain your cooperation.
-Accordingly, the Department finds that you fraudulently procured your EMT certification by attesting that you were in compliance with OEMS's EMT recertification requirements when, in fact, you were not.
+OEMS also finds that you made efforts to avoid having OEMS detect your lack of a valid CPR certification and 24 elective continuing education credit hours by refusing to respond to or work with OEMS, despite many attempts by the investigators to gain your cooperation.

 N.J.A.C.
-8:40A-10.2(b) states, "[t]he Commissioner, or his or her designee, may issue a formal written warning, impose a monetary penalty, place on probation, suspend, revoke, and/or refuse to issue or renew the certification of any EMT-Basic or EMT-Instructor for violation of any of the rules set forth in this chapter."
+8:40A-10.2(b) states, "[t]he Commissioner, or his or her designee, may issue a formal written warning, impose a monetary penalty, place on probation, suspend, revoke and/or refuse to issue or renew the certification of any EMT-Basic or EMT-Instructor for violation of any of the rules set forth in this chapter.
 This includes, but is not limited to...

-- 2. Deceptive or fraudulent procurement of certification or recertification credentials and/or documentation; - 17.
+- Deceptive or fraudulent procurement of certification or recertification credentials and/or documentation; - 17.
 Willful obstruction of any investigation and/or representative of the Department or other agency empowered to enforce the provisions of this chapter or any applicable law, rule and/or regulation; - Making material misrepresentation or providing false information on the NREMT certification examination and/or an application for EMT, EMT-Instructor or EMT-Paramedic certification or recertification; - 22.
 Failure to complete continuing education and performance standards as required by this chapter; - 24.
 Any other action deemed by the Department to pose a threat to the public health, safety or welfare."

 Based on the foregoing, the Department has determined that your EMT certification must be revoked.
-You not only failed to have the necessary prerequisites for EMT recertification, but you also submitted a false attestation to OEMS regarding your recertification qualifications and intentionally ignored OEMS's demands for an audit of your qualifications to avoid having your lack of recertification qualifications detected.
-An EMT who lacks a valid CPR certification and continuing education poses a significant threat to emergency medical patients in need of care.
+Here, you not only failed to have the necessary prerequisites for EMT recertification, but you also intentionally ignored OEMS's demands for an audit of your qualifications to avoid having your lack of recertification qualifications detected.
+Without question, an EMT who lacks a valid CPR certification and continuing education poses a significant threat to emergency medical patients in need of care.
 Moreover, to be effective, EMTs must exercise good judgement, trust each other and be trusted by police officers, fire fighters, doctors and other professionals.
 Your actions here demonstrate poor judgment and lack of trustworthiness, which renders you a risk to patients as you lack characteristics that are necessary for the provision of effective emergency medical care.
 Therefore, as a result of your failure to cooperate with the Department's investigation, it is the intention of this Department to revoke your EMT certification.

 In accordance with N.J.A.C.
-8:40A-7.1(f), cards are the property of the Department, and shall be immediately surrendered to Department staff upon demand.
-As such, you are hereby directed to immediately surrender your EMT card to OEMS, either by U.S. mail to the address in the first page of this Notice, or by physical delivery to New Jersey Department of Health, Office of Emergency Medical Services, John Fitch Plaza Market & Warren Streets, Trenton, NJ 08625.
+8:40A-7.1(f), certification cards are the property of the Department, and shall be immediately surrendered to Department staff upon demand.
+As such, you are hereby directed to immediately surrender your EMT certification card to OEMS, either by U.S. mail to the address on the first page of this Notice, or by physical delivery to New Jersey Department of Health, Office of Emergency Medical Services, John Fitch Plaza Market & Warren Streets, Trenton, NJ 08625.

 Pursuant to N.J.S.A.
 52:14B-11 and N.J.A.C.
 8:40A-10.3(b), you are entitled to a hearing before the Office of Administrative Law to contest this Department's proposed revocation of your EMT certification.
 In the event that you request a hearing, this proposed revocation shall be held in abeyance until such time as the hearing has been concluded and a final decision has been rendered.
 Your request for a hearing on this matter must be submitted in writing and must be accompanied by a response to the charges contained herein.
-Please include the control number 2018-0094R on your correspondence, and forward your request to:
+Please include the control number 2019-0067R on your correspondence, and forward your request to:

 New Jersey Department of Health Office of Legal & Regulatory Compliance P.O.
-Box 360 8th Floor Trenton, NJ 08625-0360
+Box 360, Room 805 Trenton, NJ 08625-0360 Attn: Ms. Tami Roach